 Most of us take for granted the clean socks we wear every day.
 Homeless people don’t have that luxury.
 They know that clean, dry socks are critical in protecting their health, comfort & overall well-being.
 Glad to help @thejoyofsoxorg to raise awareness. http://www.senatenj.com/index.php/bateman/batemans-socks-for-the-homeless-day-resolution-passed-by-committee/36774 …

-Tom Costello, Jr. is the Chief Sock Person & Founder of The Joy of Sox®.
-The Joy of Sox® is a Philadelphia-based 501(c)(3) nonprofit with the mission of giving joy to the homeless by giving them new socks.
-Their vision is to be the best sock charity in the United States and to give six pairs of new socks to every homeless person in the America six times every year.
-Founded in 2010 they have given over 250, 430 pairs of new socks – over a quarter of a million pairs! – to the homeless in 31 states and five countries.
-For more information please visit www.TheJoyOfSox.org.
+The Joy of Sox® is a Philadelphia-based 501(c)(3) nonprofit with the mission of giving joy to those experiencing homelessness by giving them new socks.
+Their vision is to be the best sock charity in the United States, and to every person experiencing homelessness in America six pairs of new socks every year.
+Founded in 2010 they have given over 300,000 pairs of new socks to those experiencing homelessness in 33 states and five countries.
+For more information please visit www.TJoS.org.

 For more information about The Joy of Sox, please contact, Tom Costello, Jr, Founder and Chief Sock Person, The Joy Of Sox, Tom@TJoS.org, 610-745-1075.